 Learn more about what's at stake

-The Global Center for Journalism and Democracy will have a table set up in the mall area on May 2 and 3 from 10am to 2pm.
-Representatives will hand out free sunglasses with the tag “Don’t be in the dark about world press freedom” and informational reports written by mass communications students.
+The Global Center for Journalism and Democracy presented information about World Press Freedom Day to students on the SHSU campus on May 2 and 3, 2013.
+Students from the GCJD Workshop class handed out free sunglasses with the tag “Don’t be in the dark about world press freedom” along with informational reports.
 You can also read those reports below.

 Read the Reports:

 - The Good, Bad and Ugly of Press Freedom

 Journalists and journalism are accepted as a part of everyday life in the United States as teachers and mailmen.

 World Press Freedom Day on May 3 seeks to teach not only Americans, but citizens in other countries the importance of a free press.

 The day was started by the United Nations in 1993 as a reminder to people, journalists and governments that an independent media is a vital institution.

 “It serves as an occasion to inform citizens of violations of press freedom,” World Press Freedom Day’s website says, “a reminder that in dozens of countries around the world, publications are censored, fined, suspended and closed down, while journalists, editors and publishers are harassed, attacked, detained and even murdered.”

 FreedomHouse.org has compiled a Free Press Index since1989 that takes into account the economic, legal and social entities that make a journalist’s job easy or difficult in every country.